 When my twins were in kindergarten, their friends asked them if they wanted to play soccer.
-Since both kids wanted to play, I was happy to give them a shot.
+I'd seen the registration flyers all over town, but hadn't thought much about them.
+Suddenly, both kids wanted to play, and I was happy to give them a shot.

 Unfortunately, my daughter had suffered from delayed motor skills since birth.
 She couldn't run, jump, or kick like the other girls.
 When her team jogged around the field to warm up, she'd only make it halfway before the rest of the girls finished.
 She needed inspiration, like many young players do.
 Here are 10 ways I found to encourage her and inspire her to play her best.